+Bryn St Peter’s C. of E. Primary School

-Privacy Notice for [NAME OF SCHOOL]
+Privacy Notice

-[NAME OF SCHOOL] is committed to protecting the privacy and security of personal information.
+Bryn St Peter’s C.of E Primary School is committed to protecting the privacy and security of personal information.
 This privacy notice describes how we collect and use personal information about pupils, in accordance with the General Data Protection Regulation (GDPR), section 537A of the Education Act 1996 and section 83 of the Children Act 1989.

 Who Collects This Information

-[NAME OF SCHOOL] is a “data controller.”
+Bryn St Peter’s C.of E Primary School is a “data controller.”
 This means that we are responsible for deciding how we hold and use personal information about pupils and parents.

 The Categories Of Pupil Information That We Collect, Process, Hold And Share